codeasus/codeasus/README.md

 ## I'm a Software Engineer mainly on the JVM platform.

 - I work as an Android Developer(Java/Kotlin) & write REST services in Spring.
-- I'm currently mastering Algorithms & Data Structures, trying to get into competitive programming and and improve my math skills.
+- I'm currently mastering Algorithms & Data Structures, trying to get into competitive programming and improve my math skills.
 - I look for remote opportunities to be a part of global projects and shape my career around working while traveling.
 - I love reading a LOT, especially adventure and psychological books, however, since I am an engineer I spend most of my spare time dedicated to reading to read technical books.
 - I LOVE HIKING & SPENDING a quality time in the nature.